Written by Shivonne Gates and Bethany Thompson

 The workshop took place in February 2020 at NatCen, funded by an Opportunity Grant from the Social Policy Association.
 The workshop consisted of three sessions: a panel discussion, focus groups and an interactive group discussion.
 The aims were to:

-- Highlighting the specific challenges and barriers that arise for BME researchers;
+- discuss the specific challenges and barriers that arise for BME researchers;

 - consider how these barriers are related to the effectiveness of wider social policies at combatting inequalities that are embedded into society.

 We welcomed 42 early-career researchers (ECRs) to the workshop from research agencies, the charity and voluntary sector, and academic institutions.

 The panel discussion included five panellists:

 - Dr Fatima Husain, Research Director at NatCen with over 20 years’ experience working in social research in academia, charities, and non-profits

 - Dr Aminul Hoque, Senior Lecturer at Goldsmiths University of London who researches multicultural Britain, identity, social justice, youth policy, religion, race relations and Islamic feminism